 Pfizer (NYSE:PFE) has begun to layoff its primary-care sales representatives in order to cut costs.
-This year, the drug manufacturer’s revenue contracted significantly because of patent expirations of several key drugs, and therefore the company has been forced to offset losses by employing a smaller sales force.
+This year, the drug manufacturer’s revenue contracted significantly because of patent expirations of several key drugs, and therefore the has been forced to offset losses by employing a smaller sales force.

-“As part of our strategy to allocate our resources, investments and people to the areas that best serve our patients and customers, we continually evaluate how we can be more efficient and effective,” Pfizer spokesman MacKay said in a statement seen by MarketWatch.
+“As part of our strategy to allocate our resources, investments and people to the areas that best serve our patients and customers, we continually evaluate how we can be and effective,” Pfizer spokesman MacKay said in a statement seen by MarketWatch.